 So, was there ever a consensus on the show?
 Well, there was one thing most of us agree upon – the music was absolutely excellent!
 Whether it was Yutaka Yamada’s breathtaking score or TK’s phenomenal opening theme song, Tokyo Ghoul songs are truly memorable.
 If anything, it’s arguably the reason why this 12-episode anime had us cheering, excited and crying, elevating moments to new heights!
 So, with that being said, perhaps it’s time we dig into Yamada’s work and rank the best Tokyo Ghoul songs?
 Down below, you’ll find the top 5 Tokyo Ghoul songs of season 1!
 Be gentle, I know how music can move people.

-You might enjoy this: Top 5 Gundam AGE Songs.
+You might enjoy another anime songs list: Top 5 Gundam AGE Songs.

 *This list is based on music from season 1 of Tokyo Ghoul.